blockbuilder97/blockbuilder97/README.md

 - 👋 Hi, I’m Geoff
-- 👀 I’m interested in hearing your plans and aspirations.
-- 🌱 I’m currently connecting egineers to layer 2 startups.
-- 💞️ I’m looking to build realtionships with those interested.
-- 📫 How to reach me blockbuilder97@gmail.com
+- I work with the most exciting layer 2 start ups.
+- Lets talk.

 <!---
 blockbuilder97/blockbuilder97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.